joshmarinacci/filament-gui/tutorial.md

 Hmm.
 That doesn't look right.
 Chart doesn't know what part of the planets dataset we want to draw.
 We have to tell it.
-Let's use mean_radius for the height of the bar chart.
-For the label under each bar we can use the name.
+Let's use `mean_radius` for the height of the bar chart.
+For the label under each bar we can use the `name` property.
 We can tell the chart function what to do using the named arguments `x_label` and `y`.

 ![planets chart2](docs/images/planets_chart_2.png)